 WHAT HOMEOWNERS CAN DO: Creating and maintaining defensible space is one of the most important ways to protect your home from wildfire.
-Defensible space will improve the chance that an ember resistant house will survive on its own and greatly improve the odds that firefighters will attempt to defend your home.
-Defensible space can be a designed landscape of maintained native plants surrounding your home with fuel management of up to 100 feet as required by state law or by city code.
+Defensible space will improve the chance that an ember resistant house (see next paragraph) will survive on its own and greatly improve the odds that firefighters will attempt to defend your home.
+Defensible space can be a designed landscape of well=maintained plants and hardscape surrounding your home, with fuel management of up to 100 feet as required by state law or by city code.
 CalFIRE brochure is here →

 All of Claremont Canyon is a high fire-risk area, and some homes need to be retrofitted ASAP.
 Embers can travel long distances and can ignite a home even when surrounded by 200 feet of green landscape.